TheMeteoRain/quality-of-exile/README.md

 Close TCP connections of Path of Exile process.

 ### Toggle CTRL
-Press the keybind once to hold CTRL.
+Press the keybind once to toggle CTRL.
 Press it again to release CTRL.
 You can also rebind CTRL to any key you want, maybe you have small macro keypad.
 My favourite is setting my mouse's side buttons to CTRL and SHIFT.
 So, I don't have to use pinky at all.
 Pressing any other toggleable keybind will deactivate the previously toggled one.

 Use cases:
 - Move items from inventory to stash.